greenboxal/doggohub/doc/user/project/merge_requests.md

 ## Resolve conflicts

-When a merge request has conflicts, GitLab may provide the option to resolve those conflicts in the GitLab UI.
+When a merge request has conflicts, DoggoHub may provide the option to resolve those conflicts in the DoggoHub UI.

 [Learn more about resolving merge conflicts in the UI.](merge_requests/resolve_conflicts.md)

 ## Revert changes

-GitLab implements Git's powerful feature to revert any commit with introducing a **Revert** button in merge requests and commit details.
+DoggoHub implements Git's powerful feature to revert any commit with introducing a **Revert** button in merge requests and commit details.

 [Learn more about reverting changes in the UI](merge_requests/revert_changes.md)